Zhan Beleniuk

-Zhan Vensanovych Beleniuk (Note: Also transliterated Jean Vensanovich Belenyuk) (Жан Венсанович Беленюк; born 24 January 1991) is a Ukrainian politician and retired Greco-Roman wrestler.
+Zhan Vensanovych Beleniuk (Note: Also transliterated Jean Vensanovich Belenyuk) (Жан Венсанович Беленюк; born 24 January 1991) is a Ukrainian politician and Greco-Roman wrestler.
 He is a three-time Olympic medalist and won the gold medal in the Greco-Roman 87 kg at the 2020 Summer Olympics, the silver medal in the Greco-Roman 85 kg at the 2016 Summer Olympics and a bronze medal in the Greco-Roman 87 kg at the 2024 Summer Olympics.
 Beleniuk is also a two-time world champion, a three-time European champion and a European Games champion.
 In 2019, he became the first black member of the Ukrainian Parliament.

 Early life

 Beleniuk was born in 1991 in Kyiv to a father from Rwanda and a mother from Ukraine.
 His father, a Rwandan Hutu, was a pilot who studied in Kyiv at the National Aviation University and died during the Rwandan Civil War when Beleniuk was 3 years old.

 Beleniuk began wrestling in 2000 when he was nine years old.